frederic-perez/AmE-dictionary/data/dictionary.md

 __backhoe__ _n_ :two::hammer:
 __backlash__ _n_ :four::hammer:
 __backlit__
-__backlog__ _n_ :five: An accumulation of uncompleted work or matters needing to be dealt with. _The company took on extra staff to clear the backlog of work._
+__backlog__ _n_ :six: An accumulation of uncompleted work or matters needing to be dealt with. _The company took on extra staff to clear the backlog of work._
 __backpedal__ _v_
 __backslid__ _v_
 __backsplash__ _n_ An upright surface or border, as of tile, that protects the wall behind a sink or stove. _A new tile backsplash._